7 Problems Faced by Couriers, and How to Solve Them

 3. Running Low, or Running Out of Fuel

-Speaking of embarrassing, running low on fuel or completely running out is awkward and inconvenient for a courier.
+Speaking of embarrassment, running low on fuel or completely running out is awkward and inconvenient for a courier.
 Your success depends on completing deliveries on time, so you don’t need the extra hassle, delay (and shame) of walking to a gas station to buy a can of gas.

-Consider adding a fuel stop to your schedule each day, or fill with fuel at the start and/or end of each workday.
+Consider adding a fuel stop to your schedule each day, or fill it with fuel at the start and/or end of each workday.
 Keeping more than half a tank of gas in your vehicle is a good way to make sure you don’t run low or run out when your day gets busy.
 Use an app like GasBuddy to find gas station locations and the lowest price available in the area.

 4. Taking Too Long To Make Deliveries

 Time is a priority for every delivery driver.
 You want to make deliveries on time, to keep customers happy.
-You also want to get your work day done quickly and efficiently, and reduce the amount of time on the road while still completing all your pickups and deliveries.
+You also want to get your workday done quickly and efficiently and reduce the amount of time on the road while still completing all your pickups and deliveries.

 Having an effective route will minimize your time on the road, and prevent other problems, like running low on fuel, or getting lost.
-And time is money for a driver, since more time on the road leads to higher fuel costs and more vehicle maintenance needs.
+And time is money for a driver since more time on the road leads to higher fuel costs and more vehicle maintenance needs.